halfempty/text-to-weights/README.md

 # Text to Neural Network Weights

+*I generated this program with the help of AI to create model weights from Ulises Carrión's 1975 text "The New Art of Making Books."
+[Read more here.](https://martyspellerberg.com/2025/02/model-weights-from-ulises-carrions-the-new-art-of-making-books/)* ~MS

 A Python tool that generates deterministic neural network weights from input text.
 The weights are initialized using Xavier/Glorot initialization and can be saved in multiple formats.

 ## Installation